AdobeDocs/commerce-frontend-core/src/pages/ui-components/checkbox.md

 ---
-group: ui-components-guide
-title: Checkbox component
+title: Checkbox component | Commerce Frontend Development
+description:
 ---

+# Checkbox component

 The Checkbox component implements a form field that is an [HTML](https://glossary.magento.com/html) `<input type="checkbox">` element.
 It can also be displayed as a "toggle" handler or a radio button element.